thomasfredericks/MicroOsc/README.md

 ```cpp
 void sendMessage(const char *address, const char *format, ... );
 ```
-The format string defines the argument types.
-Following the format string, you must provide a number of arguments depending on the types:
+The format string defines the argument type of each following argument.
+You must provide a number of arguments depending on each argument type:
 * "i" : one uint32_t
 * "f" : one 32-bit float
 * "s" : one pointer to a char array